mdagois/gca/README.md

 ## Games

+Prebuilt ROMs are available in the [prebuilt/games](prebuilt/games) folder.
-The source code and prebuilt ROMs for the games are available in the [games](games) folder.
+The source code for the games is in the [games](games) folder.
 More information is available in [games/README.md](games/README.md).

 ## Contributing